- Who's On

 Parents can relax while the kids are practicing their Diablo skills at building a mad monster in the craft workshops.
 All events for children and adults are included in the price.
 And under 7’s go free!
 A fifteen-minute walk from town, the festival campsite has showers, toilets, food tent, the wonderful Panic Circus, children’s teatime events, country dancing and late night entertainment for Season Ticket holders.
 Most of the Social Dance programme is here too.
 Pitch your tent, park your car and forget about it until it’s time to leave.

 All workshops are open to everyone.
-Make this the year you learn to play Flamenco guitar or do some Morris dancing.
+Make this the year you learn to play the ukulele or do some African Gumboot dancing.
 Join in with the Shanty Choir or practice those important tunes for sessions.
-You can find Folk Week in the Sailing Club, historic Crampton Tower and the new Baptist Centre – it’s a great way of getting to know Broadstairs!
+You can find Folk Week in the Sailing Club, historic Crampton Tower and the Baptist Centre – it’s a great way of getting to know Broadstairs!

 There’s a special Craft & Music Fair with a huge variety of ceramics, clothing, musical instruments, paintings, jewellery and gifts.
 Situated in Victoria Gardens on the cliff-top, it's free entry.